KB Home (KBH)

 Free cash flow isn't a prominently featured metric in company financials and earnings releases, but we think it's telling because it accounts for all operating and capital expenses, making it tough to manipulate.
 Cash is king.

-KB Home has shown weak cash profitability over the last five years, giving the company limited opportunities to return capital to shareholders.
-Its free cash flow margin averaged 4%, subpar for an industrials business.
-The divergence from its good operating margin stems from its capital-intensive business model, which requires KB Home to make large cash investments in working capital and capital expenditures.
+KB Home has shown mediocre cash profitability relative to peers over the last five years, giving the company fewer opportunities to return capital to shareholders.
+Its free cash flow margin averaged 5.8%, below what we’d expect for an industrials business.

 10. Return on Invested Capital (ROIC)